WeirauchLab/COSMO/README.md

-This variable can also be defined in your login scripts, _e.g._ your `~/.bash_profile` or `~/.profile`; note that the variable set by a `setenv` statment in a [modulefile][] would still take precendence in that case.
+This variable can also be defined in your login scripts, _e.g._ your `~/.bash_profile` or `~/.profile`; note that the variable set by a `setenv` statement in a [modulefile][] would still take precedence in that case.

 ### Creating an Environment Modules / Lmod module